GammaMartin/Messenger/README.md

   'java -cp .:$HOME/myWebProject/mysql-connector-java-8.0.{xx}/mysql-connector-java-8.0.{xx}.jar LoginPage Server-IP'

-  into the terminal, where "xx" is the driver version and Server-IP is the IP address of the server the user wants to connect to in order to relay messages.
+  into the command line, where "xx" is the driver version and Server-IP is the IP address of the server the user wants to connect to in order to relay messages.

   2) The user must run the chat-handling Server file independently of the Client file (LoginPage.java).
 The program assumes that port 65501 is not in use.

   Messenger is a instant messaging program designed in Java Swing that allows users to communicate with each other through a Server.
-Through a MySQL database, user history is established, allowing communications from former sessions to be readily accessed.
-To enhance user security, the BCrypt hashing function is used along with a user-specific salt to store the password as a hashcode.
+Through a MySQL database, user history is established, allowing communications from former sessions as well as prior friend histories to be readily accessed.
+To enhance user security, the BCrypt hashing function is employed along with a user-specific salt to store the user password as a hashcode.